-In 2018, the Company entered into an option agreement to acquire 100% of the Beschefer Project.
-At the Company's discretion, the option may be exercised by the Company by incurring and funding aggregate expenditures on the property in the following amounts and issuing common shares in the capital of the Company as follows:
+In September 2019, the option agreement to acquire 100% of the Beschefer Project was amended.
+At the Company's discretion, the option may be exercised by the Company by incurring and funding aggregate expenditures on the property as noted on page 7 of this MD&A.